 One of the questions customers usually raise during evaluation of Episerver Commerce is : “Can it support our catalog size?
-We have (a very big number of ) entries.
+We have (a very big number of ) SKUs.
 Will it work?”

 512 millions 1 billion of entries (!), so you can have pretty much anything in your catalog until you reach a hard technical limit.
 Just for comparison, Amazon.com, which is arguably the biggest eCommerce site on the world, has about 500 millions SKU(s) in 2015.
 But the number of entries is not everything.
 There are several factors which determine your catalog “size”. the number of entries is an important factor, but there are several other factors as well.